 Rudyard Kipling called Milford Sound the 8th wonder of the world and he wrote the non fictional documentary "The Jungle Book", so he must be right!
 Who am I to question it!

-What's the best way to see Milford Sound?
+What's the best way to experience Milford Sound?

 Again there are loads of companies offering flights from either Te Anau or Queenstown to Milford Sound.
 I personally flew to Milford Sound during winter months with Glenorchy Air and couldn't recommend it enough!